gawelszymon/WorldConflictSimulator_javaApp/README.md

 <body>

 <h1>World Conflict Simulator</h1>
 <p>Welcome to the World Conflict Simulator project.
-This application, built using Maven and JavaFX, simulates conflicts between different entities in a world setting.</p>
+This application, built using Maven and JavaFX, simulates conflicts between different entities in a world setting.
+Based on: https://github.com/MicelloK/evolution-simulator</p>

 <h2>Table of Contents</h2>
 <ul>